sikron/rsql-search/README.md

 ## Issues i see

 * what if the searched-for entity is related to other entities, e.g. via `@ManyToOne`?
 How can the "rsql-jpa" transformer be used for this?
+Is e.g. such a path expression supported: `director.firstName==John`?
 * the EntityManager is needed for the "rsql-jpa".
 How can this be used together with Spring and especially the `@Repository` instances?
+* the "rsql-jpa" cannot compare Dates - see the baeldung example and create a custom `Specification`, which supports this